 - Fort Tryon: Located in Northern Manhattan, Fort Tryon is a stunning park along the Hudson River, where you can take in breathtaking views while visiting the city’s largest garden.
 Art lovers will especially love this park, as it’s also home to The Cloisters- a branch of the Metropolitan Museum of Art, centered on medieval arts.

 - Domino Park: Previously an industrial production plant, Domino Park is now a gorgeous, 5-ace park along the East River in Williamsburg.
 Featuring an elevated walkway, bocce and volleyball courts, a taco stand, and inviting promenade, this unique park is the perfect place to relax in Brooklyn while enjoying stunning views of Manhattan’s cityscape.

 - Central Park: This one may not be a hidden gem- but it wouldn’t feel right to not mention New York City’s most iconic park.
-While Central Park may be the city’s most popular park, it’s so massive that it rarely feels too crowded.
+While Central Park may be the city’s most popular park, it’s so massive that it rarely feels too crowded (unless you’re on the main path on a sunny weekend afternoon).
 Picnic in Sheep Meadow, stroll around the historic Bethesda Terrace, or take a rowboat out on Central Park Lake- the options are truly endless.

 2. Rooftop Vineyard Dinners, Yoga & Movie Nights

 As possibly the first urban rooftop vineyard in the world, Rooftop Reds is a unique, New York City experience.
 This gorgeous rooftop within the Brooklyn Navy Yard is the perfect place to sample delicious wines and mouth-watering pizza while enjoying striking city views.
 But the fun doesn’t end there- the venue also hosts movie nights, yoga classes, and other fun events throughout the summer.
 Keep an eye on their website for everything they have planned for July.